mlcommons/medperf/docs/getting_started/webui_full_tutorial.md

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/model_register.mp4" width="800px" controls></video>

-### Request participation
+## 3. Model Owner: Request participation in the benchmark

 Benchmark workflows are run by Data Owners, who will get notified when a new model is added to a benchmark.
-You must request the association for your model to be part of the benchmark.
+You must request to associate your model in order to be part of the benchmark.

-To initiate an association request, you need to collect the following information:
+To initiate an association request, you need to remember the following information:

-- The target benchmark.
+- The target benchmark name.
-- Your container's name, UID.
+- Your container's name.

 > Then visit your container's detail page, and start the association request.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/model_request_association.mp4" width="800px" controls></video>

-## Participate as a data owner (Inference data Owner)
+## 4. Data Owner: Register a dataset

 - Use the email `testdo@example.com` to login as Dataset Owner.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/login_dataset_owner.mp4" width="800px" controls></video>

 ### Register your dataset

+You will be registering the dataset located at `medperf_tutorial/sample_raw_data`.

 To register your dataset, you need to collect the following information: